Predictive inference for travel time on transportation networks: Introduction

-In real-world road networks, and other transportation networks, the distribution of speed \(S_{e}\) in~\eqref{eq:speed-sum-cond} is well-studied empirically~\citep{woodard2017predicting,guo2012multistate}.
-However, the different types of dependencies among speeds over the route make it difficult to infer the distribution of \(\T_{\path}\) from the distribution of its components in~\eqref{eq:speed-sum-cond}.
-To understand these different dependencies, we first provide some intuitions regarding the distribution of travel time.
+In real-world road, the distribution of speed \(S_{e}\) in~\eqref{eq:speed-sum-cond} is well-studied empirically~\citep{woodard2017predicting,guo2012multistate}.
+However, the different types of dependencies among speeds of a trip render it difficult to infer the distribution of \(\T_{\path}\) from the distribution of its components in~\eqref{eq:speed-sum-cond}.

-Figure~\ref{fig:filtration-two-trips} shows a toy example of two vehicles traveling on the same 100-edges route, and starting at a similar time.
-We observe that: 1) the travel time up to edge \(e\) is clearly different for each vehicle; and 2) yet this does not imply that the long-term travel behavior of the two vehicles is different, as shown at edge 100.
-The short-run difference can be caused by various traffic events.
-Some of those events are random (unanticipated), and others are deterministic, for example traffic lights.
-Not all deterministic events require conditioning (modeling), since many such events become noise in the long-run (one example is traffic lights).
-These two observations can explain that: a) there is an asymptotic distribution for travel time over a path; and b) aggregating information from multiple trips can be used to approximate this distribution.
+Our first objective is to characterize the long-term (asymptotic) distribution of travel time, in which we show that $\T_\rho$ divided by route distance is asymptotically Gaussian (Sec.~\ref{sec:asymptotic-properties}).
+To estimate the parameters of this distribution, we must take into account two kinds of temporal dependencies: 1) the \emph{within-trip dependency} between a ride's speed observations; and 2) the \emph{temporal (or filtration) dependency}, which implies that the speed distribution at an edge depends on the arrival time at that edge. {Not accounting for such dependencies} can yield erroneous estimates of the {expected value} of the variables in the sum in~\eqref{eq:speed-sum-cond}, which in turn leads to the propagation of predictive bias with distance. {By accounting for such dependencies}, we provide Gaussian-based prediction intervals for travel time that are wide in the short-term, but which converge to zero asymptotically {with respect to distance} (Sec.~\ref{sec:point-wise-asympt}).

-In this work, we show that the asymptotic distribution for travel time normalized by distance is Gaussian.
-However, for estimating the parameters of this distribution we must take into account two kinds of temporal dependencies: 1) the \emph{within-trip dependency} between different edges; and 2) the \emph{temporal (or filtration) dependency} which implies that the speed distribution at an edge depends on the arrival time at that edge.
-Errors in estimating the components of the sum~\eqref{eq:speed-sum-cond} lead to propagation of predictive bias with distance.
-By accounting for temporal-dependency in \(S_{e}\), our method accumulates less empirical bias, if not negligible, than alternative methods in estimation of~\eqref{eq:speed-sum-cond}.
-We illustrate various properties of our methods in a real-world case study using GPS data collected from mobile phones in Qu\'ebec City.
+Our second objective is to provide prediction intervals for travel time that are tight for short and long trips.
+We do so by constructing route-specific mean and covariance sequences that integrate traffic information on a route.
+Those sequences centre and normalize travel time to a Gaussian-based predictive distribution (Sec.~\ref{sec:predictive-distribution}).
+With the route-specific sequences, we form prediction intervals that are significantly tighter for short trips (almost by 50\% as shown in our case study, Sec~\ref{sec:pool-based-prediction-intervals}) than the asymptotic prediction intervals while maintaining the desired coverage level.
+We illustrate the various properties of our methods in a real-world case study using GPS data collected from mobile phones in Quebec City.